 Is Claude's memory system safe for client or regulated data?

-Chat Memory is reasonable for general professional work but not for regulated data.
+Claude Chat Memory is reasonable for general professional work but not for regulated data.
 Cowork is explicitly not safe for regulated workloads.
-Anthropic states that Cowork activity is not captured in audit logs, the Compliance API, or data exports.
+Anthropic's guidance is that Cowork activity isn't captured in audit logs, the Compliance API, or data exports — only OpenTelemetry streaming is available as a workaround, and Anthropic itself says it isn't a compliance-grade audit trail.
 For attorney-client material, HIPAA-covered information, or SEC-regulated data, use Temporary Chat mode, which creates no persistent memory.